alxmcr/fe-the-shoppies-movie-awards-react-ts/README.md

 - Use React Hooks like `useState`, `useEffect`, `useReducer`, and `useContext`.
 - `useReducer`: I should use this hook when you have complex state logic and how to use dispatch function.
 - Context: Context provides a way to pass data through the component tree without having to pass props down manually at every level.

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?

 ## Run Locally

 Clone the project